DragonL40/logseq/pages/MaterIA.md

 		- Addresses outdoor material capture scenarios.
 		- Relies on a micro-facet [[BRDF]] model based on the GGX normal distribution function.
 		- Parameterize appearance with **reflectance** (diffuse albedo, roughness) and **mesogeometric** (normal, height, ambient occlusion)
-	- Hybrid method: neural architecture is employed on the most challenging aspects of the problem, and scalable numerical methods are used on easier tasks.
+	- **Hybrid reconstruction**: neural architecture is employed on the most challenging aspects of the problem, and scalable numerical methods are used on easier tasks.
 		- Circumvents the **neural dimensionality problem**.
 		- Deep neural architecture to resolve the most ambiguous tasks – delighting the input picture and extracting the geometric gradients.
 		- Explicit numerical methods to deduce the remaining [[SVBRDF]] channels.
 	- **Synthetic dataset generation**
 	- **Illumination decomposition**: decompose the delighting problem into the prediction of the irradiance and specular contribution to compute the albedo.
 	- **Cascaded neural architecture**: cascaded U-Nets
-	- Seamless high-resolution outputs
+	- **Seamless high-resolution outputs**
 	-